 In the case of the above, contact your healthcare professional and increase fluid intake.

-Here you can find answers to some frequently asked questions regarding ostomy appliances and living with a stoma.
+Here you can find the answers to some frequently asked questions about ostomy appliances and living with a stoma.

 Most people probably won't be able to notice that you have a stoma unless you tell them, and with time and experience you will be able to determine which clothes are best suited to “cover up” your ostomy system.